anyepeter/Portfolio-template/README.md

 # Portfolio

-> Creating a portfolio template to show my projects I have been working on, my resume and other things about me from scratch.
+> Creating a portfolio template to show my projects I have been working on, my resume and other things about me from scratch

-## Built With

-- Major languages
-- HTML
-- CSS